 There is an outside environmental area, which has been developed by the parents, staff and children which includes a pond and a 'secret garden' with a plot for each year group.
-Salad and vegetables grown by the children are used in our kicthen for the children meals.
+Salad and vegetables grown by the children are used in our kitchen for the children meals.

 There is flexible ability grouping within each class and opportunities for focused teaching across year groups.

-The nursery encourages early learning in partnership with parents.
+The Nursery encourages early learning in partnership with parents.
 A wide and balanced programme of activities is provided to encourage children to learn and to introduce them to the Foundation Stage curriculum.
-We aim to give them first hand experiences of language and thinking skills, awareness of number and a wide range of physical and creative activities.
+We aim to give them first-hand experiences of language and thinking skills, awareness of number and a wide range of physical and creative activities.

 The children are encouraged to develop relationships with each other and adults in the school community, and to make links with the Reception classes.